big-data-processor/bdp-document/source/fundamentals/task-adapter.rst

 The process also get the task specifications from the Workflow Playbook.
 Then, these tasks are ready to deploy.

 We provided a base class of the Adapter.
+The technical document for this adapter base class is `here <https://big-data-processor.github.io/task-adapter-base/>`_.
 To support various computing resources, different Adapters can be implemented from this base class.
 That is, depending on the used Adapter, jobs are deployed on various computing resources locally or remotely.